wellbutteredtoast/wellbutteredtoast/README.md

 ## Why I'm here

-I'm looking to contribute to open-source projects that:
+I'm looking to contribute to and host open-source projects that:
 - Make technology more accessible and easier to learn
 - Solve practical problems for everyone

 If you're working on something in Python, C++, Java, or C# and need an extra pair of hands, I'd love to hear about it.
 Just email me, my address is on my profile!

 ---
-> *Currently based in St. John's, NL 🇨🇦*
+> *Currently based in St. John's, NF 🇨🇦*